sciris/sciris_paper/paper.md

 ScirisWeb provides a ''just works'' solution using [Vuejs](https://vuejs.org/) for the frontend, [Flask](https://flask.palletsprojects.com/en/2.2.x/) as the web framework, [Redis](https://redis.io/) for the (optional) database and Matplotlib/[mpld3](https://github.com/mpld3/mpld3) for plotting.
-ScirisWeb  also enables users to use a a React (ref) frontend linked to an SQL database with Plotly figures, ScirisWeb can serve as the glue holding all of that together.
+ScirisWeb  also enables users to use a React (ref) frontend linked to an SQL database with Plotly figures, ScirisWeb can serve as the glue holding all of that together.

 ![Block diagram of the main functional components in Sciris.\label{fig:block-diagram}](figures/sciris-block-diagram-00.png){ width=100% }